SAP-archive/sample-yaas-repository/CONTRIBUTING.md

 ## Help Others

 You can help this project by helping others who use it and need answer for some questions.
-You will find them on [StackOverflow](http://stackoverflow.com/questions/tagged/tag-name).
+You will find them on [StackOverflow](http://stackoverflow.com/questions).
+There is no official tag for this project yet.
+If you have a power to create one, feel free to do this and let us know.

 ## Analyze Issues